michaelsanchez-pingidentity/sko23-terraforming-p1/Intermediate/Lab-Commands.md

     terraform validate

-**Optional** Show output values from your root module.
-You can see this configuration in the outputs.tf file.

-    terraform output

 Terraform can show a dry-run of the changes required by the current configuration and save it to a plan file.
 It evaluates a Terraform configuration to determine the desired state of all the resources it declares, then compares that desired state to the real infrastructure objects being managed with the current working directory and workspace.

 Prompting for var values.